First rock 'n' roll concert

 Where

-United States (Cleveland)
+United States (Cleveland,)

 When

 The ill-fated Moondog Coronation Ball at the Cleveland Arena, Ohio, USA, on 21 March 1952 is regarded as the world’s first rock 'n' roll concert.
 Described as the “Big Bang of rock ‘n’ roll”, the concert was organized by DJ Alan Freed (1921–65) and music store owner Leo Mintz (1911–76) and was headlined by saxophonist Paul Williams (1915–2002) and his Hucklebuckers (all USA).
 The event was credited with “bringing black and white kids together to dance in post-war America” but was abandoned after approximately 30 minutes due to overcrowding and rioting after more than 20,000 revellers stormed the 9,950-seat venue.
+Counterfeiting and a printing error on tickets for a follow-up ball resulted in more than 20,000 people (some estimates put the number in attendance at 40,000) turning up at the Cleveland Arena on 21 March, causing a “full-blown riot” that resulted in one man being stabbed as police “waded into the mob”.